Garden of the Phoenix: Sakura

+Description

 There is a koi pond within the garden.
 The stones within the park carry an old legend which says they are laid in a zigzag because evil spirits can only move in a straight line, so if you cross the stones, any evil spirits will just fall into the water.

 The Kasuga Lantern is one of the lamps that survived from 1893.
 It takes its name from the Kasuga Shrine in Nara, Japan.
 The deer panel is one of the four traditional symbols, the others were a stag, the sun, and the moon, most of which are damaged.